Peheppy/YOLO-Coin-Detector/README.md

 # 🪙 YOLO-Coin-Detector

-This project applies **YOLOv11s** for object detection of Brazilian coins, with a pipeline for **K-Fold cross-validation training** and a **coin counting & valuation system** that sums the monetary value of detected coins in images.
+This project applies **YOLOv11s** for object detection of Brazilian coins, with a pipeline for **K-Fold cross-validation training** and a **coin counting & valuation system** that sums the monetary value of detected coins in images and videos.

 ---